-distage is a pragmatic module system for functional Scala, it aims to combine simplicity and expressiveness of pure FP with the flexibility and extreme late-binding, traditionally associated with object-oriented dependency injection frameworks, such as Guice.
+distage is a pragmatic module system for FP Scala & Scala.js.
+It combines simplicity and expressiveness of pure FP with the flexibility and extreme late-binding, traditionally associated with object-oriented dependency injection frameworks, such as Guice.

 - Faster applications and tests: